Employer Set Project | T Level | FAQs | NCFE

 If using Microsoft Teams is the recognised and familiar way for students to complete these tasks, then this can be the way that the recordings are made during the live assessment.
 It’s important to ensure that all other requirements and regulations are followed (such as controlling access to the internet as required).
 The audio produced should be clear and able to be securely saved, stored, and submitted for marking.

-All learner evidence, including audio and video recordings, should be uploaded via the Portal.
+All learner evidence, including video recordings, should be uploaded via the Portal.

 All users with Portal access will be able to upload learner submissions, however, we would expect providers to have processes in place to ensure where more than one user is uploading that checks are carried out to ensure that nothing is missed or duplicated.